 In the past it was the residence and family home of a theoretician and reformist named Zheng Guanying; today it is the largest family residential complex still standing in Macau.
 The house was left behind when family members began to travel oversees, and at one point in time it had over 300 tenants!
 Through mistreatment and overcrowding the building was abandoned and renovated, and now remains to showcase Western-Chinese architectural fusion!

-Things to do in Macau #9 – The House Of Dancing Water Show
+Activity #9 – The House Of Dancing Water Show

 Take a load off and enjoy one of Macau’s best shows, The House of Dancing Water!
 Featuring the world’s largest water extravaganza of pool-based performances, this amazing show will leave you speechless with the sheer amount of water, performers, and breathtaking spectacles!
 Follow a tale of love and villainy as you watch some of the most unbelievable performances and displays of acrobatic grace anyone has ever seen!
 This is truly a once in a lifetime opportunity that shouldn’t be missed!
 For the best ticket prices around, book here.